The Five Big Questions All New Writers Keep Asking

 As a writer, I spend an inordinate amount of time workshopping for other writers, haunting writers’ circles, stalking Facebook writers’ groups, and interacting with writing students.
-In each of these venues, the same questions come up over and over again from new writers.
+In each of these venues, the same questions come up over and over again.
 How long should a book be?
 What is a beta reader and how do you get one?
 Is this thing even on?

 1. How long should my book be?

 This question bubbles up more than any other.
 I’ve seen writers claim with pride that their book is done at 20,000 words, which barely qualifies as a novella, and others wondering if 200 pages is a sufficient length for a book.